kwatch/benry-ruby/benry-cmdopt/README.md

 ```

 * `optparse.rb` enforces you to catch `OptionParser::ParseError` exception.
-  That is, you must know error class name.
+  That is, you must know the error class name.

   `benry/cmdopt.rb` provides error handler without exception class name.
-  You don't need to know error class name on error handling.
+  You don't need to know the error class name on error handling.

 ```ruby
 ### optparse.rb